Official statistic: Key performance measure 1

 This measure shows the progress the sector has made on access to higher education.

 The measure currently considers underrepresented groups based on the participation of local areas (POLAR) classification.
-It groups areas across the UK based on the proportion of the 18-30 year-old population that participates in higher education.
+It groups areas across the UK based on higher education participation rates.
 Participation refers to an individual having started a higher education course at least once.
-In the future we will develop more ways of measuring underrepresentation.
+We are developing more ways of measuring underrepresentation.

 Get the data